firebase/firebase-ios-sdk/Firestore/Swift/README.md

 pod 'FirebaseFirestoreSwift'
 ```

-You will also need to import the FirebaseFirestoreSwift module in any source
+You will need to import the FirebaseFirestoreSwift module in any source file
-file that depends on it, since it's not automatically bundled with the
+that depends on it, since it's not automatically bundled with the Firestore
-Firestore module.
+module.

 ```swift
 import Firebase